-Our UCR Inclusive Learning Team offers advice to students with disabilities and learning support needs.
+Our UCR Student Support Team offers advice and support to students with a range of learning support needs.

 Find out more information about the services available below.

-We work with academic staff to implement reasonable adjustments to meet your needs.
+We work with academic staff to implement support plans and reasonable adjustments to support your studies.

 If you wish to apply for the Disabled Students’ Allowance (DSA) to ensure you have the specialist support you need on your course, you may need a diagnostic assessment.

-Diagnostic assessments cost £320 and can be completed at University Centre Reaseheath (UCR).
-Our Diagnostic Assistance Bursary can offer a contribution of £220 towards your diagnostic assessment.
+Diagnostic assessments can be completed at University Centre Reaseheath (UCR).
+Our Diagnostic Assistance Bursary can offer a contribution towards your dyslexia diagnostic assessment, where the assessment is arranged through the Student Support Service.

 Read more about the process in our FAQs section.

-Once students have their DSA entitlement, the Specialist Learning Mentors deliver 1:1 support sessions as part of this funded support package.
+Once students have their DSA entitlement, the Specialist Learning Mentors will arrange the 1:1 support sessions as part of this funded support package.

 We offer a bespoke Study Skills Mentoring Service to our students.
 UCR Study Mentors are specialists in skills development strategies and mentoring.

-This could be to support students who are not eligible for DSA, for example international students, students with additional language needs (i.e. English is not your first language) and students who would benefit from some short-term skill building.
+This service is aimed at students who are not eligible for DSA.
+This would include students who have had learning support in the past but do not have the official diagnosis evidence for DSA, international students, students with additional language needs (i.e. English is not your first language), and students who would benefit from some short-term skill building.
 Students have an initial registration appointment with a Study Mentor to discuss their support needs and agree a support plan.

 Study Skills Mentor sessions can cover topics like: